 For 52 years, the Land and Water Conservation Fund (LWCF) has protected national parks and open spaces in every corner of the United States.
-This September, it could be gone forever – and along with it, future protection of the places we love.
+Now, it could be gone forever – and along with it, future protection of the places we love.

 In Wisconsin, the LWCF has invested more than $215 million to protect our open spaces, build national trails, and increase recreation access in large and small communities alike.